apacha/MusicSymbolClassifier/README.md

 ## Requirements

-- Python 3.5 (3.6 can be tricky, as of May 2017 [tensorflow does not yet officially support it](https://github.com/tensorflow/tensorflow/issues/6999))
+- Python 3.5
 - Keras 2.0.6
 - Tensorflow 1.2.1 (or optionally tensorflow-gpu 1.2.1)

 Optional: If you want to print the graph of the model being trained, install GraphViz on Windows via http://www.graphviz.org/Download_windows.php and add /bin to the PATH or run `sudo apt-get install graphviz` on Ubuntu (see https://github.com/fchollet/keras/issues/3210)

-Note that installing Tensorflow and Keras can be quite a hassle, so we recommend using [Anaconda](https://www.continuum.io/downloads) or
-[Miniconda](https://conda.io/miniconda.html) as Python distribution (we did so for preparing Travis-CI and it worked).
+For installing Tensorflow and Keras we recommend using [Anaconda](https://www.continuum.io/downloads) or [Miniconda](https://conda.io/miniconda.html) as Python distribution (we did so for preparing Travis-CI and it worked).

 To accelerate training even further, you can make use of your GPU, by installing tensorflow-gpu instead of tensorflow